Boeing's financial woes continue, while families of crash victims urge US to prosecute the company

 Calhoun became CEO in early 2020 as Boeing struggled to recover from the Max crashes, which led regulators to ground the planes worldwide for nearly two years.
 The company thought it had sidestepped any risk of criminal prosecution when the Justice Department agreed not to try the company for fraud if it complied with U.S. anti-fraud laws for three years — a period that ended in January.

-Boeing has been reaching confidential settlements with the families of passengers who died, but the relatives of those killed in the Ethiopia crash are continuing to press the Justice Department to prosecute the company.
-On Wednesday, department officials told relatives that the agency was still considering the matter.
+Boeing has been reaching confidential settlements with the families of passengers who died, but the relatives of those killed in the Ethiopia crash are continuing to press the Justice Department to prosecute the company in federal district court in Texas, where the settlement was filed.
+On Wednesday, department officials told relatives that the agency is still considering the matter.

+Leaving the meeting, Paul Cassell, a lawyer for the families, called it “all for show.”
+He said the Justice Department appears determined to defend the agreement it brokered in secret with Boeing.

+“We simply want that case to move forward and let the jury decide if Boeing is a criminal or not,” he said.

 It was an emotional meeting, according to Nadia Milleron, whose daughter Samya Stumo died in the 2019 crash.